OUR CURRENT STUDENTS

 Donate Now

-Sami Mohammad Haji from the village of Burqa, West Bank, Palestine
+Mohammad Alaa Hamdan from Nablus, West Bank, Palestine

-Sami is studying computer engineering at the An Najah University of Palestine, with 1.5 years remaining of his 4 year course.
+Ibraheem is studying computer engineering at An-Najah University of Palestine, with 2 years remaining of his 5 year course.

 May Noman from the village of Deir Zaita, West Bank, Palestine

-May is studying medicine at the Polytechnic University of Palestine, with 4 years remaining of her 6 year course.
+May is studying medicine at the Polytechnic University of Palestine, and is currently in her residency year.

 'The specific problems that I want to find solutions for are diseases, especially cancer.
 When I was twelve years old my youngest sister became ill, and we found out she had cancer in her leg.
 She suffered so much.
 Due to a medical error during the operation to remove the tumour she lost sensation in parts of her leg, and now she cannot walk normally.
 That is why I want to study in the field of medicine.
 I want to be one of the people who work hard to find a perfect treatment that won't harm patients like my sister.'

-With the support of donors we have so far enabled students to complete their studies in Medicine, Nursing, Media and PR, and Mechanical Engineering.
+With the support of donors we have so far enabled students to complete their studies in Medicine, Nursing, Special Education, Computer Engineering, Media and PR, and Mechanical Engineering.

 Lina Zidan – graduated in 2023 in Medicine